Farr West, Utah

 Farr West is a city on the northern edge of Weber County, Utah.
 The population was 7,691 at the 2020 census, up from 5,928 at the 2010 census.
 It is part of the Ogden–Clearfield metropolitan area.
-As of 2022, the mayor is Ken Phippen.
+As of January 2026, the mayor is David Bolos.

 Geography

 According to the United States Census Bureau, the city has a total area of 5.8 square miles (15.1 km^{2}), all land.

 Farr West is bordered by Plain City to the west, Willard to the north, Pleasant View to the northeast, Harrisville to the east, and Marriott-Slaterville to the south.

 History

 The city was named after Lorin Farr and Chauncey W. West, who was the son-in-law of Abraham Hoagland.
 The name echoes "Far West", an important early Mormon settlement in frontier Missouri.
 The city was led by Mayor Jimmie Papageorge.

 In 2014, Wahlquist Junior High was rebuilt and moved to another location in Farr West.
 There is now an elementary in the northern part of Farr West named Silver Ridge Elementary, which was erected in 2020.